TirthNandha/anonify/ProgressLog.md

 ## day 12:
     - add routes authentication
     - made login and logout button work by storing the tokens in local storage.
+## day 13:
+    - new post can be added now.
+    - new posts will be added in db on submit.
+## day 14: